-In the framework of the ITS Plans of the city, Bilbao’s investment has been oriented to promote public transport, user-centric information services (open data policy integrating static and dynamic standardized information), improve safety and reduce traffic congestion (new traffic management systems) and pollution.
+Bilbao is located right in the heart of a metropolitan area that extends along the estuary of the Nervión River and in the last 25 years has suffered an important urban transformation, from an industrial economy with heavy industry and harbour facilities to a service economy.
+Today, in the framework of the Intelligent Transport System Plans of the city, Bilbao’s investment has been oriented to promote public transport, user-centric information services (open data policy integrating static and dynamic standardized information), improve safety and reduce traffic congestion (new traffic management systems) and pollution.

 In the framework of its Sustainable Urban Mobility Plan (SUMP), the city of Bilbao aims to better define and develop its mobility policies, prioritize measures for SUMP development, monitor SUMP development and evaluate the impact of mobility intervention on traffic, mobility patterns and SUMP indicators.
 By reaching these results the city of Bilbao would obtain a global vision of the city in terms of sustainable mobility, be able to take decisions based on updated data (being able to predict the impact resulting from applied measures), follow a more agile decisions-making process, translate measures impact into health and life quality indicators and access data coming from scattered sources that is automatically collected and integrated.